fortinet/aws-cloudformation-templates/LambdaAA-RouteFailover/6.0/README.md

 ![Example Diagram](./content/params2.png)

 ### FortiGate Instance Configuration
 For this section the parameters will request general instance information such as instance type, key pair, and availability zone to deploy the instances into.
-Also FortiOS specific information will be requested such as BYOL license file content.
+Also FortiOS specific information will be requested such as the init S3 bucket, bucket region, and FortiGate License filenames if you are using the BYOL template.

 ![Example Diagram](./content/params3.png)